vib-singlecell-nf/vsn-pipelines/docs/pipelines.rst

 **cell_annotate_filter**
 ------------------------

-Runs the ``cell_annotate_filter`` workflow which will perform a cell-based annotation of the data using a set of provided TSV metadata files following by a cell-based filtering.
+Runs the ``cell_annotate_filter`` workflow which will perform a cell-based annotation of the data using a set of provided .tsv metadata files following by a cell-based filtering.
 We show a use case here below with 10x Genomics data were it will annotate different samples using the ``obo`` method.
 For more information about this cell-based annotation feautre please visit `Cell-based metadata annotation`_ section and `Cell-based metadata filtering`_ section.